Charleston Child Support Modification Lawyers

-- If you are unable to pay your support, you will still owe the unpaid amount.
+- Don’t wait, act now: If you are unable to pay your support, you will still owe the unpaid amount.
 You are obligated to continue paying until a new order is issued.
 The sooner you modify the amount you have to pay, the better.

-- Whatever your reason for needing modified support—whether it’s a job change, unemployment, or serious injury—document it.
+- Document your reasons: Whatever your reason for needing modified support—whether it’s a job change, unemployment, or serious injury—document it.
 You will have to prove that the reason occurred after the original child support had been established.
 Evidence which includes dates and documentation of income is the most helpful.

 The most important thing to do is to educate yourself.
 Learn as much as you can about the process.
-A consultation with our Charleston divorce attorney will help.
+A consultation with our Charleston child support modification Attorney will help.
 Knowing what to expect can often mean the difference between success and failure.